 Good – that shows you care!

-While you may not be the owner of the organization, you are no doubt a pillar to the business – a key player in transforming these results into outcomes.
-The actions you take as a leader directly affect your team at a more personal, day to day level, arguably more than the owner of your business.
+While you may not be the owner of the organization, you are no doubt a pillar to the business – a key player in transforming the results from your first employee survey into outcomes.
+The actions you take as a leader directly affect your team at a more personal, day-to-day level, arguably more than the owner of your business.